 BlueSky Media, Austin, TX

-• Designed and managed paid search campaigns on Google Ads, improving ad quality score by an average of 15%.
+• Launched and optimized paid search campaigns with Google Ads, lifting ad quality scores by an average of 15%.

-• Contributed to A/B testing for email campaigns, leading to a 25% increase in conversion rates for target segments.
+• Participated in A/B testing for email marketing, helping drive a 25% jump in conversions for key segments.

 Social Media Manager (Freelance)